 Our community garden continues to benefit the local society even after the project duration has ended.
-With self-funding since December 2019, the community garden has received many new families, especially during the lockdown and movement restrictions.
+With self-funding since December 2019, the activities were abruptly halted by the initial lockdown during this year's spring season.
+However the interest in gardening has recovered well afterwards, and families care for their plots.
+Despite the challenges, the community garden has received even new families.